Kisin modules with descent data and parahoric local models: Smooth modification

+We leave the case of the base change to $\mathbb{Q}_{p^2}$ of the cuspidal type $\tau_2$ as an exercise. \end{exam}

-We now come to the main theorem: \begin{thm} The morphism $\Psi$ is formally smooth. \end{thm} \begin{proof} Roughly, the idea is that image under $\Psi$ gives the descent datum and the image of Frobenius.
-What is left is to choose an isomorphism between $\phz^*(\fM_R)$ and its image (compatible with descent datum) and this will satisfy formal smoothness.
+We now come to the main theorem: \begin{thm} The morphism $\Psi$ is formally smooth. \end{thm} \begin{proof} Roughly, the idea is that the image under $\Psi$ gives the descent datum and the image of Frobenius.
+What is left is to choose an isomorphism between $\phz^*(\fM_R)$ and its image which is compatible with descent datum.
+By using the diagram (\ref{bigdiagram}), we show that it is enough to choose the isomorphism on the $\chi_{s_j(n)}$th isotypic pieces and that any choice works, giving formal smoothness.
 We now give the details.